gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Which is not very informative, but better than nothing. `Miri`'s output is much more actionable.

-So in conclusion, Rust's FFI capabilities work but are tedious are error-prone in my opinion, and so require extra care and testing with Miri/fuzzing.
+So in conclusion, Rust's FFI capabilities work but are tedious are error-prone in my opinion, and so require extra care and testing with Miri/fuzzing, with high code coverage of the FFI functions.
+It's not enough to only test the pure (non FFI) Rust code.